locustcloud/workshop/slides.md

 * Supports most Python libraries and protocols (WebSockets, gRPC, Kafka, MQTT, ...)
 * Distributed
 * CLI + WebUI
+* No client side JavaScript etc

 ---

 ## Write and and run your first load tests using Locust

 - Clone the workshop repo: https://github.com/locustcloud/locust-workshop
-* Follow the instructions in the readme
+* Demo! (and then follow the instructions in the readme) &nbsp;
 &nbsp;
 &nbsp;

+---

+## How did it go?

+- Were you able to test stuff
+- Comments, feedback
 &nbsp;
+&nbsp;
+&nbsp;
 ---

 ## Locust Cloud

 - Run Locust on our servers
-  - No need to set up and coordinate load generators
+  * No need to set up and coordinate load generators
-  - Persistent reports you can go back to and compare
+  * Persistent reports you can go back to and compare
-  - CI runs using Github Actions or web hook
+  * CI runs using Github Actions or web hook
-  - Easier/deeper analysis with built-in OTEL support
+  * Easier/deeper analysis with built-in OTEL support
-  - Same syntax as "local" Locust-runs
+  * Same syntax as "local" Locust-runs

 ---

 ## Locust Cloud

 - Start as low as $149/mo, scales as high as 5M concurrent users
-- Commercial support
+* Commercial support
 &nbsp;
 &nbsp;
 &nbsp;